Portable drives are storage devices that allow you to conveniently carry a large amount of data from one computer to another.

 - Slightly more expensive than competitors

-6. Crucial X6: The tiniest 2TB portable SSD
+4. Crucial X6: The tiniest 4TB portable SSD

 In many ways, the Crucial X6 is the mini (and lesser) version of the Crucial X8 below.
 Since the latter is already ultra-compact, we’re now talking about a tiny portable storage device.

 Despite the diminutive physical size, the X6 is a formidable portable SSD.
-It delivers up to 2 TB of storage space and has the performance that can match that.
-You won’t need to wait for a long time even when you want to fill it up.
+It delivers up to 4 TB of storage space and has the performance that can match that.
+You won’t need to wait for a long time, even when you want to fill it up.

-Micron joint the portable SSD market with a bang.
-The Crucial X8 delivers stellar speeds via USB 3.2 Gen 2 and one of the fastest among its peers.
+Micron joined the portable SSD market with a bang.
+The Crucial X8 delivers stellar speeds via USB 3.2 Gen 2 and is one of the fastest among its peers.
 And the fact the drive comes with a beautiful design and a friendly price tag doesn’t hurt.

-2. WD Black P10: The ultra-large rugged gamer’s portable hard drive
+2. WD Black P10: The ultra-spacious rugged gamer’s portable hard drive

 1. Samsung Portable SSD X5: The Thunderbolt 3 bootable speed demon

 The X5 is the fastest portable SSD by far.
 The catch is it only works with Thunderbolt 3 and not USB.
 For this reason, it’s more suitable for professional Mac-based environments.